TeX-Live/texlive-source/texk/texlive/w32_wrapper/readme.txt

       kpsewhich --format=texmfscripts <script-name>.<ext>

-    Once installed the script can be called immediately with:
+    This should output the full path to the script if everything is properly installed and configured.
+If this test is successful, the script can be run immediately with:

       runscript <script-name> [script arguments]